heliosynl/heliosynl.github.io/_posts/2024-12-24-Yambo-LowD.md

 ---
-title: 'Yambo for Linear Optics responses'
+title: 'Yambo Low Dimensional System Treatments'
-date: 2024-12-23
+date: 2024-12-24
-excerpt: 'Yambo linear optics responses calculation'
+excerpt: 'Yambo correction for optical response of low dimensional systems'
-permalink: /posts/2024/blog1223/
+permalink: /posts/2024/blog1224/
 type: blog
 tags:
   - Ab Initio
   - Yambo
-  - Linear Optics
   - blog
 ---
+# Low dimensional system

 Optical responses of materials can be computed based on linear response theory, in which considering the electron density response of system to the external electric field.
 This is linked to the electric displacement field and the polarization field in Maxwell equations:

 $$\vec D(\omega)=\varepsilon_0 \varepsilon_r(\omega) \vec E(\omega)=\varepsilon_0 (1+\chi) \vec E$$